meganjacobs97/responsively-designed-portfolio/README.md

 * View on your mobile device.
 * Use Google Chrome's [DevTools](https://developers.google.com/web/tools/chrome-devtools) by right-clicking and selecting "inspect."
 From there, you can toggle the device toolbar and then switch the view to different devices.

-To edit the code for yourself, you can use an IDE such as [VS Code](https://code.visualstudio.com/).
+To edit the code for yourself, you can use an IDE such as [VS Code](https://code.visualstudio.com/). z

 ## Credits